-April 13, 2018 Springfield Opening Comments: 8:00 am - 8:50 am Be a Champion for ALL Students
+April 13, 2018 Springfield Opening Comments: 8:00 am - 8:40 am

 April 13, 2018 Springfield

-Breakout Session 1: 9:00 am. - 10:00 am.
+Breakout Session 1: 8:50 am. - 9:50 am.

-Leading for Equity: Being a Champion for ALL Students Katherine M. Atkins, PhD, LPC, NCC, ACS, PEL, School Counseling; Toni R. Tollerud, PhD, LCPC, NCC, NCSC, ACS; Nicolette Karl, MA Candidate, BA
+Leading for Equity: Being a Champion for ALL Students Katherine M. Atkins, PhD, LPC, NCC, ACS, PEL, School Counseling; Toni R. Tollerud, PhD, LCPC, NCC, NCSC, ACS; Nicolette Karl, MA Candidate, BA Room: Ruby

 The responsibility for school counseling programs rests with the local school district.
 Yet, it is the responsibility of school counselors themselves to take a strong leadership role in working to develop high-quality, comprehensive programs that are connected to school improvement plans.
 This workshop will facilitate discussion on fundamental leadership skills.
+Handout

 Youth, Technology and Trends Christine Feller, Cyber Crime Specialist, B.A and M.A.
+Room: Sapphire

 Create awareness of online behaviors of youth on devices and apps.
 Through the understanding of student social media usage educators can adapt school and classroom policies to maintain focus on the educational focus of the school day.
 Similarly, through surveying student’s usage of social media, schools can create positive social norms for the school environment.

-A Real Alternative: CTE Ain’t What it Used to Be Leah Brock, MA, LPC
+A Real Alternative: CTE Ain’t What it Used to Be Leah Brock, MA, LPC Room: Plaza A

 The grant formerly known as Curriculum Revitalization is back.
 We specialize in connecting counselors and teachers with information and tools to enhance their knowledge of CTE fields.